ericmj/workshop/lab2/README.md

   5. Return the three largest numbers from a list, in the order of the smallest number first

-  6. Capitalize every word in a string, tip: use the `String.split/2` and `Enum.join/2` functions.
+  6. Capitalize every word in a string, each word is separate by a space.
+Tip: use the `String.split/2` and `Enum.join/2` functions.
 Try to write it as a single pipeline

+  7. Return the second longest word in string, each word is separate by a space.
+If the list is too short return `nil`.
+Tip: use `Enum.sort_by/3` to sort the list and `elem/2` to fetch a value from a tuple.
+Again, try to write it as a single pipeline.

 ### Links